NuGet/NuGetDocs/NuGet.Docs/Consume/Command-Line-Reference.md

     nuget delete <package Id> <package version> [API Key] [options]

 Specify the Id and version of the package to delete from the server.

+Note: In the -Source paramter, you can choose to either use https://www.nuget.org/ or https://www.nuget.org/api/v3.
+If you use the https://www.nuget.org/api/v2 endpoint, this command will fail.

 ### Delete Command Options
 <table>
     <tr>